EliezerLourenco/ClassroomSeatingPlanner/README.md

 javac --module-path /path/to/javafx-sdk/lib --add-modules javafx.controls,javafx.fxml -d out src/main/java/com/example/*.java
 java --module-path /path/to/javafx-sdk/lib --add-modules javafx.controls,javafx.fxml -cp out com.example.App
 ```
+Replace /path/to/javafx-sdk/lib with the actual path to the JavaFX SDK libraries on your machine.

 Usage
 After launching the application, you can:

 Click on a seat to select it.
 Use the color picker to choose a color.
 Enter a student's name in the text field and click 'Add student' to assign them to the selected seat.

 Contributing
 Contributions to this project are welcome!
 Please feel free to submit pull requests or create issues for any bugs you discover or enhancements you wish to propose.